 We can’t make any definite claims, as the dark web is constantly changing and remains largely hidden to many.
 However, in general, these are some of the things you may find on the dark web:

 - Black markets

 - Email services, fora and other forms of anonymous online communication

 - Bitcoin and cryptocurrency websites

 The Silk Road was one of the first well-known black markets on the dark web.
 Users openly talked about drug-use on the site and uploaded photos of their products.
 The website eventually gained the nickname “The Ebay of Vice”.
-After several years of investigating the United States authorities managed to track Ulbricht down, who was going under the pseudonym “Dread Pirate Roberts” on the website.
+After several years of investigating the United States authorities managed to track the admin (Ross Ulbricht) down, who was going under the pseudonym “Dread Pirate Roberts” on the website.
 He was captured in San Francisco in October 2013 and the website was shut down.

 However, after Ulbricht’s arrest many imitation websites popped up.
 There are more black market websites available than ever on the dark web.
 Silk Road was the first of its kind, now there are many different ones competing to be the next.